-Return a tuple of arguments to set up an option whose value is expected to be a path name.
-The option will use the specified name key, have a default value of default, and display the specified help text.
+Returns a tuple of arguments to set up an option whose value is expected to be a path name.
+The option will use the specified name key, have a default value of default, and help will form the descriptive part of the help text.
 An additional validator may be specified that will be called to verify that the specified path is acceptable.
+SCons supplies the following ready-made validators:

+PathVariable.PathExists

+Verify that the specified path exists (this the default behavior if no validator is supplied).

+PathVariable.PathIsFile

+Verify that the specified path exists and is a regular file.

+PathVariable.PathIsDir

+Verify that the specified path exists and is a directory.

+PathVariable.PathIsDirCreate

+Verify that the specified path exists and is a directory; if it does not exist, create the directory.

+PathVariable.PathAccept

-SCons supplies the following ready-made validators: PathVariable.PathExists (the default), which verifies that the specified path exists; PathVariable.PathIsDir, which verifies that the specified path is an existing file; PathVariable.PathIsDir, which verifies that the specified path is an existing directory; PathVariable.PathIsDirCreate, which verifies that the specified path is a directory and will create the specified directory if the path does not exist; and PathVariable.PathAccept, which simply accepts the specific path name argument without validation, and which is suitable if you want your users to be able to specify a directory path that will be created as part of the build process, for example.
-You may supply your own validator function, which must take three arguments (key, the name of the variable to be set; val, the specified value being checked; and env, the construction environment) and should raise an exception if the specified value is not acceptable.
+Accept the specific path name argument without validation, suitable for when you want your users to be able to specify a directory path that will be created as part of the build process, for example.

+You may supply your own validator function, which must accept three arguments (key, the name of the variable to be set; val, the specified value being checked; and env, the construction environment) and should raise an exception if the specified value is not acceptable.